yankailab/OpenKAI/html/webViewer3D/README.md

 An optional backend configuration is in `jsonCfg/WebViewer3D_commands.json`;
 include it from your application's `APP.vInclude` when using commands.

+Use `"class": "_SelectableOctGrid"` for grids displayed by this viewer.
+It inherits `_OctreeGrid` calculations and adds cell snapshots, selection persistence, and interaction commands. `_OctreeGrid` itself only calculates occupancy.
+The cells handshake identifies interactive sources with `selectableGrid: true`;
+the picker and Grid config controls target those sources.

 Occupied octree cells stream as 16-byte IDs plus RGBA8 (20 bytes per cell).
 The browser reconstructs instanced wire or solid boxes and retains IDs and bounds for cell picking.
 The Wire-frame / Solid switch below Grid enables filled faces with per-cell alpha;